jonathanchamberlain/jonathanchamberlain.github.io/content/authors/admin/_index.md

     date_start: 2016-09-01
     date_end: 2019-05-19
     summary: |
-      Thesis on _Strategic behavior and revenue management of cloud services with reservation-based preemption of customer instances_.
+      Thesis on _Strategic Behavior and Revenue Management of Cloud Services with Reservation-Based Preemption of Customer Instances_.
 Supervised by Prof. Starobinski.
 Contributions extended in subsequent European Journal of Operations Research article.

       GPA: 3.63/4.0